-Parameter Description \send_token Sends keys to the server for caching.
-This function is used only when the memory decryption emergency channel is enabled.
-This is a fully-encrypted function. \st Sends keys to the server for caching.
-This function is used only when the memory decryption emergency channel is enabled.
-This is a fully-encrypted function. \clear_token Destroys the keys cached on the server.
-This function is used only when the memory decryption emergency channel is enabled.
-This is a fullyencrypted function. \ct Destroys the keys cached on the server.
-This function is used only when the memory decryption emergency channel is enabled.
-This is a fullyencrypted function. \key_info KEY_INFO In the fully-encrypted database features, this parameter is used to set the parameters for accessing the external key manager.
+Parameter Description \send_token The full encryption function is used to send keys to the server for caching.
+This function is used only when the memory decryption emergency channel is enabled. \st The full encryption function is used to send keys to the server for caching.
+This function is used only when the memory decryption emergency channel is enabled. \clear_token The full encryption function is used to destroy the key cached on the server.
+This function is used only when the memory decryption emergency channel is enabled. \ct The full encryption function is used to destroy the key cached on the server.
+This function is used only when the memory decryption emergency channel is enabled. \key_info KEY_INFO In the fully-encrypted database features, this parameter is used to set the parameters for accessing the external key manager.

-Currently, fully-encrypted databases are not M-compatible.
+- The fully-encrypted memory decryption emergency channel is not supported in a distributed system. - Currently, fully-encrypted databases are not M-compatible.